 Classroom applications are endless

 As an educator, my goal is to get my students creating with technology.
 With VR, the possibilities are enormous.
-I have students research a location, artifact or landmark and then create an expedition that they share with others simply by posting their photosphere.
+I have students research a location, artifact or landmark and then create an experience that they share with others simply by posting their photosphere.
 This is the perfect opportunity for students to engage in reading for a purpose and then synthesizing what they have read into an informative piece of writing that goes along with their VR expedition.

 Students can also view spheres that people all over the world have taken and published to Google Maps.
 Simply enter a search term by clicking on the magnifying glass icon in the upper left corner of the app for the location they want to see.
 It will bring up a collection of images of that particular place.

 Using these panoramas, students can study the Colosseum up close, analyze the structure of the Eiffel Tower from all angles and delve into the amazing history of the Taj Mahal.
 Students can pull up a panorama of the floor of the Borneo rain forest and make observations and inferences based on what they see in the image.
 It is even possible to go into the White House and take a virtual tour of the Red Room, Blue Room and more.

 Having an enhanced view of the world through these panoramas leads to rich qualitative observations and sparks lively discussions about the world around us.
 Students can collaborate in groups to create a comparative study of architecture from around the world and then practice their communication skills to present their findings to their classmates.

 You can use them to launch discussions in science or social studies class.
 For example, students can pull up a panorama of the floor of the Cave on Lokrum in Dubrovnik, Croatia.
 They can then make observations and inferences based on what they see.
 Getting an insider’s look into CERN, a.k.a, the European Center for Nuclear Research, is definitely a rich educational experience.